- 459 views

-- Northern Lights: December is one of those months when the famous Northern Lights are visible in the night sky above Iceland’s Arctic wilderness.
+- Northern Lights: December is one of the best times to embark on an Iceland Northern Lights tour given it is peak winter, the daylight hours are at the minimum, and light pollution is low.
 The auroras are best seen in the countryside, away from Reykjavik and other major cities.

 - Cool capital: The festive season breathes life into Reykjavik in December.
 Indulge in some high-quality Christmas shopping (especially in cutting-edge jewelry, fashion, and design), participate in new year celebrations with locals, and have fun on ice-skating rinks that are open to the public.
 Soak up the capital’s arts and crafts scene and go bar hopping in the city.
 Reykjavik has a vibrant nightlife even on the coldest days.

-- Warm swim: Visiting a few of the local hot springs in major cities like Reykjavik gives you the chance to experience the convenience of geothermal energy.
-It is almost criminal to not take a dip in these hot springs during Iceland’s freezing winter.
+- Warm swim: Iceland hot springs tours in major cities like Reykjavik allow you to experience the convenience of geothermal energy.
+It is almost criminal not to dip in these hot springs during Iceland’s freezing winter.